psliwa/PHPPdf/README.markdown

 * vertical-align attribute works improperly if in element with this attribute set, are more than one element
 * border doesn't change dimensions of the element (in HTML do)
 * png files (expecially without compression) are inefficient, png files with high compression (compression level 6 or higher) or jpeg files should be used instead
+* not all tags are propertly supported, for example "pre" tag is alias to "div" and "code" tag is alias for "span"

 <a name="todo"></a>
 TODO - plans